This is the inside neck reaming system I use - made by L.E. Wilson.

 I installed several threaded T-Nuts in the top of my workbench.
 They provide steel threads for positioning 2 different shotgun presses and a variety of different reloading tools, when needed.
 This setup helps maintain an orderly reloading bench . . . . well, most of the time.

 I prefer to turn the "outside" of case necks from any rifle with a "true" benchrest

 (tight neck) chamber; because those cases require neck turning, and BR rounds are always loaded single shot.
 However, for rifles with a non-BR chamber, inside

 neck reaming removes the donut from inside the rear of the case necks; and it does a great job of making neck tension more uniform.

 I almost never crimp the neck for rifle handloads, because crimping can deform the bullet.
 I prefer to use "tight" bullet tension - especially for AR rifles.
 The AR-15 and AR-10 rifles chamber rounds with so much force, the inertia can pull bullets completely out of the case if a round gets rechambered a few times.
 Try it sometime . . . . but, be prepared to clean up a messy powder spill.

 Before adding powder, verify the inside diameter of your entire case neck is correct by slipping your pin gauge "all the way" into the neck.
-When you withdraw it . . . . you will hear a fairly loud "POP".
+When you withdraw it . . . . you will hear a destinct "POP".
 That shows the inside diameter of your case neck is exactly the same size as your pin gauge.
-This technique accurately measures neck tension.
-You just need to know (in thousandths of an inch) how much smaller your case ID is than your bullet diameter.
+This measuring technique (using pin gauges) helps to accurately measure neck tension (in thousandths of an inch) by knowing how exactly much smaller the ID of a case neck is compared to bullet diameter.

 Visit our homepage at WWW.LARRYWILLIS.COM